logancyang/lintcode/highFreq/README.md

 Iterate over all selling points, find the previous smallest number to be the buying point, so that `sell - buy` is maximum.

+Set global max to 0, current min to `prices[0]`, 2 steps in the for loop:

+* Find the current min value
+* Find the global max by `max(global, local)`, where `local = prices[i] - current_min`

-*This idea is also used for a lot of questions, such as **Largest Rectangle in Histogram** and **Triangle** (min sum path).
+This idea is also used for a lot of questions, such as **Largest Rectangle in Histogram** and **Triangle** (min sum path).
 In the former, we enumerate the bars and check if we use it as the lowest in the rectangle, what the max area of that rectangle is.
-For the latter, we enumerate the min sum from the top to each end point, and find the min.*
+For the latter, we enumerate the min sum from the top to each end point, and find the min.

 #### Best Time to Buy and Sell Stock II